Safest Teeth Whiteners

 It can be challenging to brush and floss your teeth while wearing a permanent retainer.
 Try to brush your teeth as you usually would, ensuring you brush the crevices between the teeth so that no area gets neglected.

 If your fixed retainer breaks, it is not usually an urgent matter.
-You will likely notice a loose or broken wire or a shift in one of your composite bonds.
+You will likely notice a loose or broken wire or a shift in your composite bonds.
 If you experience something like this, you should contact your orthodontist to have it repaired.

 It is fine to wait a few days to have your permanent retainer repaired.
 However, you should not wait weeks or months to fix a broken permanent retainer.
 If you wait too long, you may experience unwanted dental movement.